caohongliu/caohongliu/README.md

 # 👋 Hi, I'm Hongliu Cao
-You can also call me Leo, or 6 (pronounced as liu in Chinese)
+You can also call me Leo, or 6 (pronounced as liu in Chinese).
+Based in France.
 **AI Researcher | Traveler | Paraglider | Scuba Diver |  Hiker | Foodie | Wine Lover**

 ---